-Ever wanted to make cheese at home but think the idea sounds a little too extra?
+Ever wanted to make cheese at home but think the idea sounds a little too extreme?
 That was me a couple of months ago.
 There are already so many things I prefer to make from scratch - bread, salad dressings, sauces, jams, spreads, granola, etc. that I couldn't possibly add another item to the list!
-Ain't nobody got time for that, am I right?
-I hear you.

-But then on a whim, I began to research making ricotta at home and decided to give it a try.
+But then on a whim, I began to research how to make ricotta cheese at home and decided to give it a try.
 And you know what?
 It's easier to make than ALL of those things I mentioned above.
 It's so simple that you will probably chuckle when you make it and see what I'm talking about.
 But before we get into all the details, let's get a few things straight...

 The "ricotta" I'm sharing with you today is a simple mixture of everyday dairy milk and cream.
 This process uses the similar ingredients and technique to making homemade Indian paneer, which involves more straining and shaping the final curds into a semi-firm disk.
 Both are excellent forays intom making your own cheese and are perfect for beginner cooks!